What are Peer to Peer Payments?

-Popmoney allows easy peer-to-peer transfers just like Zelle, so that users can send and receive money comfortably from their contacts.
+Popmoney allows easy peer-to-peer transfers just like Zelle so that users can send and receive money comfortably from their contacts.
 The application can be linked directly to your bank account, or you can make payments using a debit or credit card.
 The transfers might take up to three business days.

 One of the best known global peer-to-peer payment systems, Paypal allows users to exchange funds between themselves regardless of their location.
 The platform even offers a service named Xoom which allows users to convert foreign currency, and you can link any bank account of yours on Paypal.

 Venmo is quite similar to Paypal, and it is even owned by the Paypal platform.
 There’s one big difference though: Venmo does not facilitate international payments.
-What’s more, while Paypal is available through both desktop and a mobile app, the same can not be said for Venmo, which you can only access through your phone.
+What’s more, while Paypal is available through both desktop and mobile apps, the same can not be said for Venmo, which you can only access through your phone.

 Cash App is a peer-to-peer payment system only available in the US and the UK, and it allows you to make payments between mobile users.
-You can link your debit card, credit card, and/or bank accounts on the app to avail the services of the platform.
-With Cash App, you can make standard payments that take one to three business days, or opt for instant transfers.
+You can link your debit card, credit card, and/or bank accounts on the app to avail of the services of the platform.
+With Cash App, you can make standard payments that take one to three business days or opt for instant transfers.

 This one is a peer-to-peer payment system that obviously requires you to have a Google account to initiate transactions or receive payments.
 You can link your Google Pay account to your debit card or your bank account to send and receive money.
 What’s more, you can even link your Paypal account on Google Pay.

 UPI or the Unified Payments Interface allows you to make real-time payments.
 The peer-to-peer payment system was developed by the National Payments Corporation of India (NPCI).
 Through a UPI system, you can make both peer-to-peer (P2P) and person-to-merchant (P2M) payments.
-The system operates on mobile devices, and transfers funds between two bank accounts immediately.
+The system operates on mobile devices and transfers funds between two bank accounts immediately.

 How Can I Use Peer-to-Peer Payments Safely?